runawayhorse001/AutoFeatures/README.md

-# PySparkAudit: PySpark Data Audit
+# PySparkAudit: PySpark Auto Feature Selector

 This is our PySpark Data Audit library repositories.
 The ``API`` can be found at: https://runawayhorse001.github.io/PySparkAudit.